 The causes of lupus are unknown.
 It is thought that a combination of factors may work together to trigger the development of the condition, including:

-Some research has indicated that lupus is triggered by the abnormal response by the body’s immune system to a viral infection.
+- Infectious agents - Some research has indicated that lupus is triggered by an abnormal response by the body’s immune system to a viral infection.

 Signs and symptoms

 - Loss of appetite

 - Skin rashes — most commonly a characteristic rash across the nose and cheeks known as the "butterfly rash" or "malar rash"

 - Hair loss

 Body systems and organs sometimes affected by lupus include:

 - Heart and lungs - inflammation of the outer lining of the lungs may cause chest pain and shortness of breath, while inflammation of the outer or inner lining of the heart can also cause chest pain and lead to other problems such as heart rhythm disturbances, damage to the heart muscle, and heart failure.
 The arteries that supply blood to the heart may also become inflamed, affecting the amount of blood able to reach the heart muscle causing chest pain (angina) or shortness of breath.

 - Kidneys - inflammation can damage the delicate filtering structures within the kidneys.
 This can reduce their ability to filter the blood and can lead to alteration in kidney function, and in some cases, kidney failure.